9th8/up-to-date-real-world-haskell/13-data-structures.md

 ### Completed Code

 Here is the completed `num.hs`, which was used with the `ghci` examples at the beginning of this chapter.
-Let\'s look at this code one piece at a time.
+Let's look at this code one piece at a time.

 :::: captioned-content